Try Airofit risk-free: Free shipping worldwide, 45-day satisfaction guarantee, 2-year warranty

 It is important to understand that there are many ways you can facilitate change and bring positivity into your life.
 Most importantly, when we look to change a pattern or habit, we need to gain structure and consistency to implement or rewire our built-in or intuitive reactions.

-Value yourself: Be proud of who you are and what you do, and think positively.
+Value yourself: Be proud of who you are and what you do and think positively.
 Having a positive image of yourself has a potent effect on how you feel.

 Be in the Moment: Try not to multitask too much.
-Instead, focus on what is really important in the moment.
+Instead, focus on what is important in the moment.
 When your mind starts to wander, don’t fight it as it is a natural tendency but take a slow exhale and transition back to your main task at hand.

 Exercise.
 When you exercise, your body creates endorphins and other “feel good” compounds that help reduce stress and boost your mood.
 That is why exercising is such a powerful tool to improve mental health.
 So start adding exercises to your daily routine.
 For example, take a yoga class, incorporate a daily walk, go for a swim.

 Proper sleep: Sleep deprivation is conducive to a bad mood, is more common than most people think and is detrimental to our mental health.
-It is recommended to get 7 to 9 hours of sleep per day.
+It is recommended to get 7 to 9 hours of sleep per night.
 Be consistent, don’t convert your sleeping area to a work area, and keep the room you sleep in as dark as possible.

 Breathing and the mental state are more connected than they may appear at first glance.
 Though many people tend to see psychological and physical health as distinct from each other, they are deeply interconnected.
 Mental health and the physical state are embedded with one another.